 laugh from Dave listening from home on speaker phone, who estimated they drove 60 miles to find it

-"On Saturday, the shopping got easier by the third or fourth store just asking customers coming out if the
+"On Saturday, the shopping got easier by the third or fourth store just asking customers coming

 hear people in stores sharing with others which stores did have meat, anti-bacterial cleaning products,

 "We should be going.
 We have to keep ordering take out from these small restaurants as often as